 Characterised by its honesty and emotion, Sophie Harris-Taylor’s work captures the unique characters and vulnerabilities of her subjects.
-Her selected portrait, shot on Nikon – who are supporting Portrait of Britain this year – is part of her acclaimed project Sisters.
+Her selected portrait, shot on Nikon – who supported Portrait of Britain 2017 – is part of her acclaimed project Sisters.

 The series investigates the complexities of the connections between siblings and was, for Harris-Taylor, a way of also reflecting on the difficulties of her own relationship with her sister.